[Case Study Off Road México]

 Interaction

-These findings partially validated the initial hypothesis, showing that users understood part of the value proposition, but did not fully explore all the available information.
+These findings partially validated the initial hypothesis, showing that users understood part of the value proposition but did not deepen their understanding of all the information.

-🔁 The optimizations increased engagement and validated the redesign’s effectiveness
+🔁 The optimizations increased engagement and validated the effectiveness of the redesign.

-After analyzing the first round of results, key messages were repositioned and contact CTAs were optimized to reduce friction in navigation and improve comprehension of the value proposition.
+After analyzing the initial results, key messages were repositioned and contact CTAs were optimized to reduce friction in navigation and improve understanding of the value proposition.

-One month after applying these changes, metrics showed a significant improvement in user behavior: the average active time increased from 52 seconds to 1.4 minutes, reflecting greater content engagement.
-The scroll depth rose from 45% to 64.5%, indicating that more users were exploring the full website.
+One month after implementing the changes, metrics showed a significant improvement in user behavior: Average active time grew from 52 seconds to 1.4 minutes, reflecting greater interest in the content.
+Scroll depth increased from 45% to 64.5%, indicating that more users were exploring the entire site.

-These results confirmed the effectiveness of the content hierarchy and the clarity of CTAs, validating that the redesign not only enhanced the visual and structural aspects, but also improved understanding, retention, and overall brand engagement.
+These results confirmed the effectiveness of the content hierarchy and the clarity of the CTAs, validating that the redesign not only improved aesthetics and structure, but also understanding, retention, and overall engagement with the brand.

-After repositioning key elements, optimizing contact CTAs, and removing friction in navigation, user behavior showed a significant improvement one month after implementation, as measured through Microsoft Clarity.
+After repositioning key elements, optimizing the contact CTA, and eliminating friction in navigation, user behavior showed a significant improvement one month after the changes, as measured by Microsoft Clarity.

 [Conclusion]